Best Cast Iron Teapot To Make A Great Cuppa

 Final Thoughts

 Cast iron teapots and tea kettles will last for many years.
 There are teapots and kettles for every budget.
 But the Japanese brands will likely cost more.
 But what is the best cast-iron teapot?
-Above all, I recommend choosing a teapot you think looks great, and decide what size you need.
-I would also make sure it comes with a removable stainless steel infuser for easy cleaning.
+Above all, I recommend choosing a teapot you think looks great and decide what size you need.
+I would also ensure it comes with a removable stainless steel infuser for easy cleaning.

 References